ntn-x2/SwiftyMySQL/README.md

 ## What is it?

-SwiftyDB is a very lightweight and very basic MySQL utility written in Swift, which provides a high-level of abstraction over the [vapor/mysql](https://github.com/vapor/mysql) library written to be used with Vapor.
+SwiftyDB is a very lightweight and very basic MySQL utility written in Swift, which provides a higher level of abstraction over the [vapor/mysql](https://github.com/vapor/mysql) library written to be used with Vapor.

 The basic actors performing this abstraction are:
 - **ResourceDBTable**: A class implementing the common behaviour for all the tables in the database and wrapping a MySQL table.
 The only thing that subclasses must override, is the name of the table, as shown in the [relative section](#ResourceDBTableSubclass).
-- **DBQueryData**: the base class representing the attributes requirements for a table in each of the CRUD operations (which ones are required for creations, for selections, updates or reads).
+- **DBQueryData**: The base class representing the attributes requirements for a table in each of the CRUD operations (which ones are required for creations, for selections, updates or reads).
 - **DBTransactionOperation**: A single operation (a single query, with no JOINs or special filter clauses, as for now).
 - **DBTransaction**: A class responsible for executing operations on the specified Db.
 It has support for atomic transactions.

-*As for now, there is the caveat of already have the tables in the DB, and  to update their schemas by other means.*
+*As for now, there is the caveat of already have the tables in the DB, and  of updating their schemas by other means, e.g. with a script or through interactive MySQL shell.*

 ## Creation of a class reflecting a DB table and its rules